vertelab/odootools/repos/README.md

 When done, go to the folder odootools/repos and execute two the commands below

 $ cd odootools/repos
-odootools/repos: $ sudo bash cloneall
+odootools/repos: $ bash cloneall
-odootools/repos: $ sudo bash allrequirements
+odootools/repos: $ bash allrequirements

 3) Check your download: